Euclid Quick Data Release (Q1). Active galactic nuclei identification using diffusion-based inpainting of Euclid VIS images: Diffusion-based inpainting

-Incorporating the Repaint method for AGN identification has the following benefits \begin{itemize} \item Diffusion methods have been proven their ability in many applications to accurately recreate complex data sets, allowing for realistic generation of galaxy morphology images. \item There are no constraints on the size and shape of masks used and, since Repainting is only applied at inference, no additional retraining is required. \item There exists a large imbalance of normal galaxies compared to AGN, allowing for the model to learn a bias.
-This can be exploited to create an outlier detection-based classifier without explicitly requiring labels during training.
+Incorporating the Repaint method for AGN identification has the following benefits: \begin{itemize} \item Diffusion methods have proven their ability in many applications to accurately recreate complex datasets, allowing for the generation of realistic galaxy morphology images. \item A large imbalance of normal galaxies exists compared to AGN, allowing the model to learn a bias.
+Such a bias can be exploited to create an outlier detection-based classifier without explicitly requiring labels during training. \item There are no constraints on the size and shape of masks used, and since Repainting is only applied at inference, no additional retraining is required.

 \end{itemize}